-Leaving the politics of that aside, let’s think of the repercussions, notably in footballing terms.
-As things stand, it’s hard to tell exactly what the shop of the post-Brexit Britain will be, or whether it will be Britain at all or just a Little England rump instead with the Scots angling for independence, Northern Ireland wondering just what a “hard border” with the Republic will do for the peace process and Wales waiting in the wings to see what transpires elsewhere across the Union.
+Leaving the politics of that aside, let’s think of the repercussions, notably in footballing terms. c, or whether it will be Britain at all or just a Little England rump instead with the Scots angling for independence, Northern Ireland wondering just what a “hard border” with the Republic will do for the peace process and Wales waiting in the wings to see what transpires elsewhere across the Union.

 This obviously won’t impact on the cream, so if the likes of Lewandowski, Neuer, Bonucci or Ramos fancy a spell in England, not a problem.
 But the more prosaic talents, the kind who prop up many a lower league club, will most likely find it tough to make it across the Channel, as will younger players, the kind who populate the big academies up and down the land.
 And, let’s not forget, that might ultimately apply to Scottish players too should they become independent.